scds/intro-python/index.md

 <!-- Main header -->
 # Introduction to Python

 This beginner level workshop will introduce you to the basic concepts of one of the world's most popular programming languages, Python.
-In this tutorial, you'll learn (learning objectives line).
+In this tutorial, you'll learn how to store data using PYthon's data types and variables, control the flow of a program using control structures, and create reusable code using functions.
 No prior knowledge of Python is required.

 Presentation by Vivek Jadon, Data Specialist.
 [Get in touch with Vivek.](https://library.mcmaster.ca/index.php/jadon-vivek)